 As soon as you get one of these notices, there are two things you should do right away–before you go to bed that night.
 The first is to gather all your documentation that would explain to The IRS why you haven’t been able to pay your taxes or why their assessment is wrong.
 The second is to call a tax attorney so we can handle the paperwork the IRS demands.
 While this is not a complicated process, time is absolutely of the essence and extraordinary attention to detail is key.

 This appeal is the Collection Appeals Process, or CAP.
-IRS Publication 594 has all the details on the collection and appeal process.
+IRS Publication 594 has all the details on collection actions and appeal process.
 Collection action stops when you request an appeal.

 The first step in the appeals process is to request a meeting with the assessing agent’s manager.
 If you can’t resolve your dispute with the Collection manager, you then submit Form 9423 to Appeals.
 You need to let the Collection office know within two business days of the meeting that you intend to submit Form 9423.
 The Form must be postmarked within three days of the meeting to further the Appeals process.